nhinderling/WebForm/README.md

 This Webform was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Functionality wise it works the following way:
-- on Sundays the Company is closed
+- on Sundays the company is closed
 - same day bookings are not possible
 - there is a simple backend implemented that only allows for times to be booked that haven't been booked already in that session.
 A session starts when flask is running, and ends with shutting down flask.